 About Merlion Statue

-Whilst there are actually five official Merlion statues, the original was built by Singapore craftsman Lim Nang Seng between 1971 and 1972, weighing 70 tons and reaching 8.6 metres high.
+Whilst there are actually 5 official Merlion statues, the original was built by Singapore craftsman Lim Nang Seng between 1971 and 1972, weighing 70 tons and reaching 8.6 metres high.
 The statue was opened by Prime Minister Lee Kuan Yew on 15 September 1972, standing at the mouth of the Singapore River.

-Today, guarding Singapore from its perch in Merlion Park, the Merlion Statue is flanked by two smaller versions of the Merlion.
+Today, guarding Singapore from its perch in Merlion Park, the Merlion Statue is flanked by 2 smaller versions of the Merlion.
 This giant statue spouts a smooth line of water into the river before it.
-The Merlion Statue is one attraction which is very easy to find if you’re wandering about the city, particularly at night when it is dramatically lit up from below.
+You cannot miss this icon if you’re wandering about the city, particularly at night when it is dramatically lit up from below.